-Students in grades K-5 who are expelled, may be served through the following school district or Orange County Department of Education alternative education programs:
+Students in grades K-5 who are expelled, may be served through the following school district or Orange County Department of Education options:

-- Transfers within the home district which may include district community day school. - Skyview Elementary and Middle School, located in the city of Orange, is operated by the OCDE ACCESS program, and serves students in grades K-8. - Students in grade 5, on a case-by-case basis, may be referred to other ACCESS school sites depending upon class composition at the time of referral.
+- Transfers within the home district which may include district community day school. - Skyview Elementary and Middle School, located in the city of Orange, is operated by the OCDE ACCESS program and serves students in grades K-8.
+The location of the school site in proximity to the district of residence may pose a challenge to student attendance. - Students in grade 5, on a case by case basis, may be referred to other ACCESS school sites depending upon class composition at the time of referral.